 He probably would have never imagined that this was the beginning of a national tradition that would someday include such intricate lighting technology, Waterford Crystal, and year-round admiration.

-See Related: CityPASS New York vs New York Pass: Which is Better?
+See Related: CityPASS New York vs New York Pass

 A Computer Controls the Actual Drop

 A team of six people was responsible for lowering the original ball at midnight, and this continued all the way to 1995 when the ball was computerized.
 Today’s ball is lowered electronically and based on the time of an atomic clock in Boulder, Colorado.